luqmanually/Q/README.md

 Get your token at [IBM Quantum](https://quantum.ibm.com).
 Set the value of the `TOKEN` variable as your token.
 Run all the codeblocks in order.

 Quick side note: You do only need to run the codeblocks **once** since codeblock 4 saves your channel and token to the environment.

+### `helloworld.ipynb`

+A "Hello world" example using the IBM Qiskit library.
+I followed the Qiskit tutorial for this one, and will be toying around with qiskit myself once I have gotten use to this and understand the concepts better.
+Run all the codeblocks in order.